Achievable logoAchievable logo

 Answer: 10/21

-This question asks for the probability of selecting a non-criminal and then selecting a second non-criminal, so we have to multiply the two probabilities together.
+This question asks for the probability of selecting a non-criminal and then selecting a second non-criminal, so you multiply the two probabilities.

-There are 2 criminals, so given our group has 7 suspects, there must be 5 non-criminals.
-The probability of selecting a non-criminal for the first pick is 5/7.
-After making this choice that one non-criminal is no longer in the lineup, so the chance of selecting a second non-criminal is 4/6.
+There are 2 criminals in a group of 7 suspects, so there are 5 non-criminals.
+The probability of selecting a non-criminal on the first pick is 5/7.
+After that pick, one non-criminal is no longer available, so the probability of selecting a non-criminal on the second pick is 4/6.

 OR means add the probabilities